MaggieMou/planned_projects/README.md

 ## Coming Soon: DECK - Full analog mastering signal chain emulator.
 Currently in research phase, don't have a plan on the structure of the plugin yet, but it does involve tape modelling, and possibly tube modelling.

+## Coming Soon: \<unnamed resonator\> - Extend Karplus-Strong resonator
+***Commissioned by Maldecoucou*** - ***Planning stage***

+Turn any sound into pads, with three parallel resonators, tunable into a chord.
+Each resonator has separate level and tuning controls, whereas the other parameters are controlled by master controls.

+The extended karplus-strong resonator is used extensively in Mutable Instruments Eurorack modules, like Rings, Elements and Plaits.
+It can sound anywhere from a plucked string, to woodwinds, to bells.
+Additionally, in the feedback path of the resonator, I'm adding a diffuser, to make the harmonics more blurred and reverby.

+## Coming Soon: <untitled mid-side panner>
+***Requested by Bjarke and myself***

 # Suggestions and Ideas Backlog